netconf-wg/restconf-trace-ctx-headers/draft-ietf-netconf-restconf-trace-ctx-headers.md

 A RESTCONF server that implements the Trace Context propagation mechanism defined in this document MUST support the Trace Context traceparent header as defined in {{W3C-Trace-Context}}.

-A RESTCONF server SHOULD support the Trace Context tracestate header as defined in {{W3C-Trace-Context}}.
+A RESTCONF server MAY support the Trace Context tracestate header as defined in {{W3C-Trace-Context}}.

+When interacting with these headers, the RESTCONF server follow the specifications of section 2.3 in {{W3C-Trace-Context}}.
+A detailed processing model example is also provided in the document.

 ## Error Handling

-A RESTCONF server SHOULD follow the "Processing Model for Working with Trace Context" as specified in {{W3C-Trace-Context}}.
-Based on this processing model, it is NOT RECOMMENDED to reject an RPC because of the Trace Context header values.
+It is NOT RECOMMENDED to reject an RPC because of the Trace Context header values.

 If a server decides to reject an RPC because of the Trace Context header values, the server MUST return a RESTCONF rpc-error with the following values: